mmarszal7/CppPlayground/README.md

   - Linux: build-essentials (gcc + gdb + make) + CMake
   - Windows: MinGW or MSVC
 - Package managers: vcpkg or Conan.io
-- IDEs: Visual Studio (Code) or Qt
+- IDEs: Visual Studio, VS Code (to make it work run it from Developer CMD for VS) or Qt

 ## References: